 Evening Attraction Ideas

-Camp Fortune Alpine Skiing: 15 minutes from downtown Ottawa, Camp Fortune offers a variety of outdoor recreational activities from skiing and snowboarding in the winter, to daytime mountain biking, hiking and its Aerial Experience from May to October.
+Camp Fortune: 15 minutes from downtown Ottawa, Camp Fortune offers a variety of outdoor recreational activities from skiing and snowboarding in the winter, to daytime mountain biking, hiking and its Aerial Experience from May to October.
 Mondays through Saturdays during ski season, you can hit the slopes for nightly skiing or snowboarding until 10:00 p.m.

 Canadian Museum of Nature: This museum is open until 8:00 p.m. every Thursday year-round.
 Visit this castle-like building with its galleries that showcase live insects and see dioramas of Canadian wildlife as well as dinosaur fossils.
 And don’t miss the museum’s RBC Blue Water Gallery, which is home to a rare 19-metre (65-foot) blue whale skeleton!
-Once a month, the museum is home to Nature Nocturne, a 19+ event that allows guests to discover the museum while enjoying drinks and a bustling dance floor.
+Once a month, from November to August, on the very last Friday of the month, the museum is home to Nature Nocturne, a 19+ event that allows guests to discover the museum while enjoying drinks and a bustling dance floor.

 Casino du Lac-Leamy: Located only minutes from downtown Ottawa, the Casino features world-class gaming with almost 2,000 slot machines and over 60 gaming tables.
 It also presents an ongoing lineup of dinner + show events in Le Théâtre du Casino, an annual fireworks competition in early August, and wonderful dining options including Le Baccara.
 Le Baccara is one of only a handful of Canadian restaurants awarded the CAA-AAA Five Diamond distinction.